papyros/papyros.github.io/source/_posts/2014-12-19-weekly-status-update.markdown

 Other ongoing issues include:

 * Picking a new name.
 With the majority of my time spent on other tasks, I have not spent much time on this.
 I have several names to research in the US trademark databases and perform general internet seaches on.
-Currently, my favorite candidate is Papyros, as a modified version of papyrus, an anchient form of paper, which fits with Material Design and the concept of paper used.
+Currently, my favorite candidate is Papyros, as a modified version of papyrus, an ancient form of paper, which fits with Material Design and the concept of paper used.
 * Getting a list of packages we will need to ship together
 * Designing various aspects of the desktop shell, applications, and OS in general